akoontz11/OTU_Phylogeny/README.md

 Scripts used for pipeline analyzing effects of species boundaries on community diversity.

-`Intraspecific_SeqError_Sim.R` codes the function used to append branches onto existing phylogenies, using sim.bd.tree.
+`Intraspecific_SeqError_Sim.R` codes the function used to append branches onto existing phylogenies, using `sim.bd.tree` (from the R package `ape`).

 `MPDvsDelta.R` codes for function transforming phylogenies based on Pagel's delta and (given the corresponding comparative.comm object) calculate the MPD of transformed outputs, given a specified vector of values.

-`SimulateCommunity.R` is the primary script, and above two commands and `sim.meta.phy.comm` to simulate communities/phylogenies, and to transform phylogenies using `phy.d.transform`.
+`SimulateCommunity.R` is the primary script, calling the above two commands and `sim.meta.phy.comm` (or `sim.comm`, for non-ultrametric scenarios) to simulate communities/phylogenies, and to transform phylogenies using `phy.d.transform`.
 Communities/phylogenies modeling populations (intra) as well as random sequencing error (seq) are generated from the original community/phylogeny, and are similarly transformed.
 Also in this script is the `abundance.mapping` function, which transfer community abundances from original community to